maruel/mess/README.md

 Here's the vaporware ideas:

+- Options if we need to scale up more (unlikely):
   - Offloading read-only data to append-only DB.
 Reduce the strain on primary DB.
+  - Sidecar server that serves immutable data (as soon as the task is completed), reducing workload on the primary server.
+  - Separate client API and bot API into separate servers.
+    - A client DDoS wouldn't affect bots execution.
+    - Reduces network connections per VM, probably can help 2x scale.
 - Exposing the RBE API as a gRPC server.
-Provides an incremental path to migrate to RBE, deprecating the funky Swarming CloudEndpoint API.
+Provides an incremental path to migrate to RBE!
+Deprecating the funky Swarming CloudEndpoint API.
-- Sidecar server that servers the immutable data (as soon as the task is completed), reducing workload on the primary server.
-Would have to look at current workload to see if it's valuable, I don't think so.
-- Split servers that implements client API versus bot API.
-Unlikely needed.
-  - A client DDoS wouldn't affect bots execution.
-  - Can scale to 3 VMs, improving scalability by 2x (e.g. reaching to 50000
-    bots region).